Redmine email smtp configuration still not support Microsoft Exchange Server NTLM and Kerberos

 I'm trying to build Redmine in my company in which email server is Microsoft exchange using Kerberos and NTLM verification.
 It seems that the smtp server port is dynamically allocated, meaning the port used in computer A is different from computer B. (I get to know the dynamic port allocation through network monitor software).

 I've tried all possible email smtp configuration provided on the web, including the ruby-ntlm, but none of them works.
 Eventually I figure out it's because our email server uses Kerberos and NTLM verification, but till now there is no library that supports it in Redmine.

 A project management tool without the capability to inform members with email is useless.
 Could someone try to make some progress for Redmine to work in exchange server with Kerberos and NTLM verification?

-#1 Updated by Jan Niggemann (redmine.org team member) over 6 years ago
+#1 Updated by Jan Niggemann (redmine.org team member) almost 7 years ago

 - Tracker changed from Defect to Feature

 - Category set to Email notifications

 - Status changed from New to Needs feedback

 - Priority changed from Urgent to Low